The Role of Disability Insurance in a Portfolio

 - Gold/precious metals*Lots of planners who like real estate might put real estate assets further towards the foundation.

-Why are these components considered foundational?
 Because if something goes wrong, everything else in your pyramid is at risk.
 Consider:

 - If you are sick or ill and can’t work, and you don’t have disability insurance, you can’t fund your 401(k), you can’t fund your education savings program, and you can’t fund more aggressive investments.